 For example, selecting the wrong cloud provider can mean that customer data comes under the control of different country regulations.
 This may include changes to where personal data about the user is stored in the event of legislation changes.

 Specialists can help businesses examine the risks and options associated with different solutions and select the right one to deploy to.

 Find out more about how we help ISV's with moving to and maintaining cloud environments.

-If you would like to talk to an expert about the challenges of deploying to the public cloud and how igroup can help you mitigate the issues, contact us on 0203 697 0302.
+If you would like to talk to an expert about the challenges of deploying to the public cloud and how IG CloudOps can help you mitigate the issues, you can use our contact us page.

 Request a call back